RaeanneZ/MAD24_P03_Team2/README.md

 **Database Developer**

 I am responsible for the coding of all functionality that interacts with the database.
 Adopting OOP, custom Event Listener and MVC software design patterns, the codes are organized in ways such that all database handling is transparent to the Activity classes.
-I worked closely with the team members to help them understand and ease into the process of integrating to the backend.
+I worked closely with the team members to help them understand with psuedo codes and ease into the process of integrating to the backend.
 We also worked together to test and troubleshoot, ensuring the application works as designed.